rollerderby/scoreboard/README.md

-The CRG ScoreBoard is a browser-based scoreboard solution that also provides overlays for video production and the ability to track full game data.
+The CRG ScoreBoard is a browser-based scoreboard solution that also provides overlays for video production and the ability to track full game data and export it to a WFTDA statsbook.

 The topics on the [Scoreboard Wiki Main Page](https://github.com/rollerderby/scoreboard/wiki/) are the primary documentation for the scoreboard.
-In addition to the wiki topics, the [Derby Scoreboard Facebook group](https://www.facebook.com/groups/derbyscoreboard/) is very active and currently the best way to reach other users and developers.
+In addition to the wiki topics, the [Derby Scoreboard Facebook group](https://www.facebook.com/groups/derbyscoreboard/) is very active and currently the best way to reach other users.
+However, currently no developer is on Facebook.
+In order to reach out to them, it's best to use the [Github Issues Page](https://github.com/rollerderby/scoreboard/issues).

 A mailing list and wiki were available on SourceForge (the original location for this project) but they are not currently used.
 Subscribing to the SourceForge mailing list and consulting the wiki there is not recommended.

 # Installing the Scoreboard Software

 These are instructions for getting the software installed and running on a standalone computer to provide a functioning scoreboard.
-If you have already done this, see **Quick Start Guide to Operating the Scoreboard** below.
+If you have already done this, see [Setting up the Scoreboard](#setting-up-the-scoreboard) below.

 ## Hardware Requirements